COMPEL Glossary / stacking-rules

 How COMPEL uses it

-Stacking rules connect every credential type in the lattice: micro-credentials stack toward specializations, external training completions stack toward micro-credentials, all credentials contribute CE credits toward professional certifications, and specific combinations of specializations plus certifications unlock the three designations.
+Stacking rules connect every credential type in the lattice: professional certifications stack toward expert certifications, external training completions stack toward professional certifications, all credentials contribute CE credits toward core certifications, and specific combinations of expert certifications plus certifications unlock the three designations.